Electric Vehicles and Fringe Benefits Tax (FBT) Exemptions

 The administration of working out what the FBT value of the EV is still required even if the exemption can be claimed.

 If you have bought or are considering buying an EV for your employees or would like to salary package an EV, contact us for specific advice on your situation.
+As one of the leading accounting firms in Sydney, we can provide you with the latest financial advice related to electric vehicles.

 Disclaimer: This information is of a general nature only.
 It is not intended to constitute professional advice and cannot be relied upon by any party as advice.
 Inline Partners accepts no responsibility for any loss or damage suffered by any party in relying on this information.